XAVDAVIS/pro-leagues-project/README.md

 [Click here](https://pro-leagues-project.herokuapp.com/leagues) to visit the deployed app

 ## Future Enhancements
-- Instead of just having number of teams, actually include the team names and players
+- Instead of just having number of teams, actually include all of the team names and players

-- More detailed CSS stylings
+- More detailed CSS stylings for the body tabs